estepona/deep-boring/README.md

 ## Text

-Thoughts / ideas in the form of text can be found in [./text](./text) folder.
+Boredom in the form of text can be found in [./text](./text) folder.
 You can find the markdown file named with your [languages' codes](https://www.loc.gov/standards/iso639-2/php/code_list.php) to get started.

 ## Image

-Thoughts / ideas in the form of image can be found in [./image](./image) folder.
-You can add an image and link that image with you in the [README](./image/README.md) file.
+Boredom in the form of image can be found in [./image](./image) folder.
+You can find the image and the author in the [README](./image/README.md) file.

+## Contributing

+Please find the contributing guide [here](./CONTRIBUTING).
+Contributions are super welcomed!